Range Of Possible Sizes For Side X

 1.3.
 Polygons:

 In polygons with more than four sides, the range of possible sizes for "Side X" becomes increasingly complex.
 The lengths of the sides are interdependent, governed by the polygon's overall shape and internal angles.
 Constraints will depend on the specific type of polygon (regular or irregular) and any imposed conditions, such as area or perimeter.
-However, similar to squares and rectangles, the theoretical range of side lengths extends from infinitesimally small values to infinitely large values, although practical applications will impose realistic limits.
+On the flip side, similar to squares and rectangles, the theoretical range of side lengths extends from infinitesimally small values to infinitely large values, although practical applications will impose realistic limits.

 2. Side X in Physical Objects